Contemporary Psychoanalytic Social Work Practice

 Applicants will be accepted on a rolling basis throughout the summer, with a total of 12 applications accepted per cohort and a maximum of 2 cohorts.

 Frequently Asked Questions

 The Sue Fairbanks Academy welcomes all applicants and encourages anyone who 1) is practicing as a clinician or social worker/case manager in a social work or related field and 2) has an MSW or related degree to join us.
 This program is designed for clinicians, clinical case managers, and those working in a range of settings (e.g., private practice, community mental health, etc.).

-The curriculum is divided into five modules, each with five class meetings, and are taught by one or two instructors.
-Each module emphasizes salient aspects of psychoanalytic theories that are helpful to social work practice.
+The curriculum is divided into five modules, each consisting of five class meetings taught by one or two instructors.
+Each module emphasizes salient aspects of psychoanalytic theories applied to social work practice.
 The five modules are: